ericom-gideon/docs/docs/reference/faq.md

 ## Apps

+#### What is a Procfile?

+As a part of the app deploy process, we look for a Procfile and we'll generate services for your process types with Foreman.
+The Procfile describes processes that are required for your application to run.
+This is handy for running a background worker pool if you select to include “Redis for Resque or Sidekiq”.

+NOTE:  We specifically exclude web process types in the Procfile as we run our own web process via Apache 2 and Passenger.

+##### Do I need a Procfile?

+You only need a Procfile if you include the “Redis for Resque or Sidekiq” add-on via the app deploy process.

+##### How do I make a Procfile?

+An example Procfile looks like this and it goes in to your Rails app's root directory along with your Gemfile and Rakefile.

+	scheduler: bundle exec rake resque:work QUEUE=*

+	worker: bundle exec rake resque:scheduler QUEUE=*

+##### Are Procfiles only used for the Ninefold app deploy process?

+Procfiles came into existence with the gem Foreman, written by David Dollar.
+More information can be found in the following article: [Procfiles by David Dollar](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html).

 #### How do I roll back my app to another version?

 You can’t rollback using Ninefold’s UI.
 You will need to rollback using Git.
 It’s pretty involved.
 Here is a good [article on StackOverflow](http://stackoverflow.com/questions/4372435/how-can-i-rollback-a-github-repository-to-a-specific-commit) on how to do it.